-We currently have an interest in five equity-method investments (collectively, "Equity-Method Investments") (see Note 5 to the Notes to Consolidated Financial Statements in our Annual Report on Form 10-K for the year ended December 31, 2017).
+We currently have an interest in six equity-method investments (collectively, "Equity-Method Investments") (see Note 5 to the Notes to Consolidated Financial Statements in our Annual Report on Form 10-K for the year ended December 31, 2019).
 We serve as the manager of our Equity-Method Investments and provide various services in exchange for fees and reimbursements.
-Under the agreements, as the manager, we are paid an acquisition fee upon closing of an acquisition based on the purchase price paid for the properties.
+Under five of the agreements, as the manager, we are paid an acquisition fee upon closing of an acquisition based on the purchase price paid for the properties.
 Additionally, we are paid an annual asset management fee based on the properties in the portfolios, as defined in the agreements.
 All acquisition fees and asset management fees are paid to Summit Healthcare Asset Management, LLC ("SAM TRS"), our consolidated taxable REIT subsidiary, and expenses incurred by us, as the manager, are reimbursed from SAM TRS.

-For the year ended December 31, 2017, we received \$292,000 in acquisition fees and approximately \$546,000 in asset management fees as the manager of the Equity-Method Investments.
+For the year ended December 31, 2019, we received \$0 in acquisition fees and approximately \$1,174,000 in asset management fees as the manager of the Equity-Method Investments.

-Our Relationships with CRA, our former advisor
+Our Relationships with CRA, our Former Advisor

 Until April 1, 2014, and subject to certain restrictions and limitations, our business was managed pursuant to an advisory agreement with CRA.
-Please refer to Item 3 Legal Proceedings in Part 1 of our Annual Report on Form 10-K for the year ended December 31, 2017 for more information regarding current legal proceedings involving CRA and the Company.
+Please refer to Item 3 Legal Proceedings in Part 1 of our Annual Report on Form 10-K for the year ended December 31, 2019, as updated by our current report on Form 8-K dated August 26,2020, for more information regarding current legal proceedings involving CRA and the Company.